Kevin Bales: Criticism

-In 2007 in response to Kevin Bales' interview with Democracy Now! about Free The Slaves, investigative journalist Christian Parenti wrote a criticism of Bales claiming he had made false claims about the chocolate industry.
-Specifically, Parenti argues that "Bales goes around fund raising, flogging his book and promoting himself on the basis that he has successfully reformed the chocolate industry and largely halted its use of child labor in West Africa.
+In 2007, in response to Kevin Bales' interview with Democracy Now! about Free The Slaves, investigative journalist Christian Parenti wrote a criticism of Bales, alleging he had made false claims about the chocolate industry.
+Specifically, Parenti argued that "Bales goes around fund raising, flogging his book and promoting himself on the basis that he has successfully reformed the chocolate industry and largely halted its use of child labor in West Africa.
 But no such thing has happened...
 Bales’ organization FTS defended the chocolate industry when the Department of Labor sought to list cocoa as a product tainted by slave and child labor."
-Bales' work has also come under critique by sociologist Julia O'Connell Davidson.
+Bales' work has also come under criticism by sociologist Julia O'Connell Davidson.